cloudify-cosmo/docs.getcloudify.org/content/install_maintain/installation/installing-cluster.md

             - <second database server private-ip>
             - <third database server private-ip>

+        # Should be the same on all nodes
         etcd:
             cluster_token: '<a strong secret string (password-like)>'
             root_password: '<strong password for etcd root user>'
             patroni_password: '<strong password for patroni to interface with etcd>'

+        # Should be the same on all nodes
         patroni:
             rest_password: '<strong password for replication user>'

+        # Should be the same on all nodes
         postgres:
             replicator_password: '<strong password for replication user>'